With a little know-how and advance planning, you can enjoy nutritious foods while sticking to a tight budget.

-Use your weekly meal plan to create a master grocery list, and stick to it.
+Use your weekly eating plan to create a master grocery list and stick to it.
 Prioritize your food dollars for nutrient-rich vegetables, fruits, low-fat dairy, lean protein and whole grains.
 To keep your grocery list from growing too long, prepare meals that include similar ingredients throughout the week.
 Skip highly processed items and packaged snack foods, which can increase your total spending and fill your cart with not-so-healthy items.

 In the Produce Section